Georges034302/cloud-wil-demo/week7/lab_7_b_autoscale_rules.md

 # ⚙️ Lab 7-B: Configure Autoscale Rules for App Service

-## 🎯 Objectives
+## 🌟 Objectives

 - Understand how Azure App Service supports automatic scaling
 - Create CPU-based autoscale rules for scaling out and in
 - Apply autoscale settings to an App Service Plan
 - Monitor autoscale conditions using Azure Monitor
-- Configure and validate autoscaling using both Portal and CLI
+- Configure and validate autoscaling using Portal, CLI, and ARM

 ---

-## 🧰 Requirements
+## 🛠️ Requirements

 - Azure CLI installed (`az login`)
 - A running App Service in a Standard or higher tier (e.g., `lab7app`)